romsar/gonertia/README.md

 ## Introduction

-Inertia allows you to create fully client-side rendered, single-page apps, without the complexity that comes with modern SPAs.
+Inertia allows you to create fully client-side rendered single-page apps without the complexity that comes with modern SPAs.
 It does this by leveraging existing server-side patterns that you already love.

 This package based on the official Laravel adapter for Inertia.js: [inertiajs/inertia-laravel](https://github.com/inertiajs/inertia-laravel).